High blood cholesterol is one of the major controllable risk factors for coronary heart disease, heart attack and stroke.

 6. Be smoke-free

-Smoking is a risk factor for heart disease.
-It reduces the level of your HDL “good” cholesterol.
-Once you quit, within a few weeks your HDL levels will start to rise.
+Quitting smoking is one of the best things you can do for your health as it’s a risk factor for heart disease.
+Smoking reduces the level of your HDL “good” cholesterol.
+Once you quit, within a few weeks your HDL levels will start to improve.

 Nutrition labelling

-Almost every packaged food will have an ingredient listing which is listed in descending order starting with the ingredient in the highest amount.
+Most packaged food will have an ingredient list, in starting with the ingredient in the highest amount.

 The package will also contain a Nutrition Facts Table that provides information on a single serving size and the calories and nutrients a serving contains.

 All of the nutrient information is based on a single serving.
-You will find information on the amount of fat, cholesterol, sodium, carbohydrate, fibre, sugars, protein and some vitamins and minerals.
+You'll find information on the amount of fat, cholesterol, sodium, carbohydrate, fibre, sugars, protein and some vitamins and minerals.

 Plant sterols